-- a) NYCHA has suspended all HQS inspections until further notice. - b) NYCHA will accept an owner's certification for initial inspections (e.g., New Rentals, Transfers and Restorations).
-NYCHA will reinspect when it is safe to do so. - c) NYCHA will accept an owner's certification for new rentals that failed the initial inspection with non-life-threatening conditions.
-NYCHA will reinspect when it is safe to do so. - d) Life-threatening HQS violations (also known as "24-hour violations") must be corrected.
-NYCHA will temporarily accept a NE-2 certification form and completed work order ticket(s) and/or paid invoice from a supplier for the repairs to verify completed repairs for 24-hour violations cited during an HQS inspection on December 31, 2019 or later. - e) NYCHA is temporarily extending the timeframe to address non-life-threatening HQS violations until further notice for inspections conducted on February 15, 2020 or later.
+- a) NYCHA has suspended all in-person HQS inspections until further notice. - b) NYCHA will accept an owner's certification for initial inspection for new rentals, transfers, and restorations.
+NYCHA will reinspect the unit when it is safe to do so. - c) NYCHA will accept an owner's certification for new rentals that failed the initial inspection with non-life-threatening conditions.
+NYCHA will reinspect the unit when it is safe to do so. - d) Life-threatening HQS violations (also known as "24-hour violations") must be corrected.
+NYCHA will temporarily accept a NE-2 certification form and completed work order ticket(s) and/or paid invoice(s) from a supplier for the repairs to verify completed repairs for 24-hour violations cited during an HQS inspection on December 31, 2019 or later. - e) NYCHA is temporarily extending the timeframe to address non-life-threatening HQS violations until further notice for inspections conducted on February 15, 2020 or later. - f) NYCHA is conducting remote video inspections (RVI) as part of a pilot program to reinspect life-threatening conditions and to inspect select complaint inspections.